Wendy McFaull

 On your safeguarding and welfare career:

 “I went to school in Dagenham, and despite loving learning, I was not the most focused pupil and I had no idea what I wanted to do.
 I spent quite a bit of time being ‘grounded’ at home or ‘in detention’......
 It took until I was 20 for me to discover youth work.
 I began volunteering, then working part time in a youth project before undertaking the first of my degrees in Youth and Community work.
 I was being paid to do the things I loved and I never looked back.
 I worked full time, had 3 children of my own, and continued to study.
-With a diploma in counseling, qualifications in lots of specialist areas and a passion for learning, I took another course and gained a 1st class Honours Degree in Applied Youth Studies.
+With a certificate in counseling, qualifications in lots of specialist areas and a passion for learning, I took another course and gained a 1st class Honours Degree in Applied Youth Studies.

 My career led me to being responsible for youth centres, teams of detached youth workers, an Advice and Information shop as well as disability youth groups, residential and partnership work with other agencies.
 I knew I was making a difference to the young people I worked with and this motivated me to keep going.
 Training and supporting new Youth workers became my passion.”